The Bankrate promise

 For emergency savings, you can set up the same kind of automatic transfer.
 Have your bank transfer money from your account on a regular basis, for example, whenever your paycheck hits the account.

 Second, you’ll also want to take advantage of a high-yield savings account.
 While it can be convenient to keep your money with one bank, that approach may be costing you.
-And with the ease of moving money from one bank to another, it’s simple to have an online bank account that offers you a higher level of interest, but you’ll need to shop around for the best rates.
+And with the ease of moving money from one bank to another, it’s simple to have an online bank account that offers you a higher level of interest, but you’ll need to shop around for the best savings rates.

 This study was conducted for Bankrate via online interview by YouGov.
 Interviews were conducted from June 3 – June 4, 2020 among a sample of 1,343 adults.
 Data are weighted and are intended to be representative of all U.S. adults, and therefore are subject to statistical errors typically associated with sample-based information.